firstdraft/guides/creating-a-first-draft-idea.md

 For all many-to-manies, decide on a name for the join model.

-Add your associations, and any required join models and foreign keys, to your [diagram in First Draft](https://ideas.firstdraft.com/).
+Add your associations, and any required join models and foreign keys, to your [diagram in First Draft](https://ideas.firstdraft.com/), as we demonstrated in class.
+Review the Day 1 recording if necessary.

 **You should now have a complete listing of all your tables and columns, including those needed to support your associations.**